vbianchi/Mentori/README.md

 * **Agent Control:** Improve the STOP button to more reliably and immediately halt ongoing agent tasks, potentially by running the agent in a separate process.
 * **Streaming Output:** Ensure agent responses consistently stream token-by-token to the UI for better responsiveness.
 * **Drag & Drop Upload:** Enhance file upload to support drag and drop onto the task list or chat area.
+* **Collapsible/Resizable Panels:** Allow the left task panel to be collapsed and/or the panel dividers to be dragged to resize areas.
 * **PDF Reading Enhancements:** Add options for page ranges or user-specified `max_length` override, improve handling of complex layouts/images.
 * **Structured Output:** Add capability for the agent to return results in structured formats (e.g., JSON) for easier parsing or downstream use.
 * **Data Visualization:** Enable the agent (e.g., via Python REPL) to generate plots from data and display them directly in the Artifact Viewer.
 * **Domain-Specific Tools:** Integrate more tools relevant to bioinformatics/epidemiology (e.g., BLAST, Ensembl/UniProt API access, VCF/FASTA parsing).
 * **Artifact Management:** Allow users to rename or delete artifacts from the UI.
+* **Chat Interaction Enhancements:**
+    * Explore using special characters (e.g., `#toolname`) to suggest or force specific tool usage.
+    * Optionally have the agent summarize its plan before execution for complex tasks.
 * **More Robust Formatting:** Use a dedicated Markdown library (e.g., `markdown-it`) for more complex rendering if needed.
 * **Per-Task LLM Preference:** Store the last used LLM for each task.
 * **Tool Configuration UI:** Allow enabling/disabling tools per task or globally.